Me on top Vedauwoo's Reynold's Hill, Wyoming

-You need to know these!There are six basic knots you really need to know for climbing; Figue-8 Follow-Through, Clove Hitch, Figure-8-on-a-Bight, Double Fisherman's Knot, Prusik Loop, and the Münter Hitch.
-In addition these half dozen I also find the Water Knot, Alpine Butterfly, and girth hitch really handy as well.
+You need to know these!There are six basic knots I believe you really need to know for climbing; Figue-8 Retrace, Clove Hitch, Figure-8-on-a-Bight, Double Fisherman's Knot, Prusik Loop, and the Münter Hitch.
+In addition to these half dozen I also find the Water Knot, Alpine Butterfly, and Girth Hitch really handy as well.
 Anyway, the six basic knots, that I first mentioned, are really essential to safe climbing - both technical and mountaineering.
 The rule-of-thumb for knots is that they should be easy to remember, easy to tie, and easy to check visually.
-I also try to keep my knots properly "dressed" (nice, neat and with parallel runs when applicable) so that they're a little easier to take apart should I happen to load them my taking a hard fall, etc.
+I also try to keep my knots properly "dressed" (nice, neat and with parallel runs when applicable) so that they're a little easier to take apart should I happen to load them my taking a hard fall.*

 Anyway, back to those six basic knots: You need to know 'em "cold" - that is, be able to tie them flawlessly without hesitation.
 Many climbers (including me) practice tying knots in a cold shower in the dark.
 Yep, that's right - when you take your next shower turn out the lights, turn off the heat, and drag a rope in there with you!
 Many times, when either mountaineering or even technical climbing, you'll encounter difficult, wet, cold and dangerous conditions that won't allow for much fumbling around with a knot to save yourself.
 By practicing your knot tying in the cold, harsh conditions of your home shower you'll be better prepared to handle the rope under difficult conditions out in the real world - not to mention that these knots should be very well committed to memory after a number of shower exercises!